AliHafeez337/Boards_Tiles-D3-Vue/README.md

 ### Project credits

-This project is developed by CodeCrafterz with 💙.
+This project is developed by Ali Hafeez.